-Local Police Check: Go to your local police department where you reside or last resided in the United States, request that the police conduct a criminal records search and provide you with a document reflecting that there is no history of a criminal record.
+Local Police Check: Contact your local police department where you reside or last resided in the United States, request that the police conduct a criminal records search and provide you with a document reflecting that there is no history of a criminal record.
 Local police departments may require your personal appearance in order to conduct the search.
 Your local police department can phrase this in whatever way they deem appropriate.
 The document should then be authenticated for use abroad following our guidance on authentication or legalization of documents.

 FBI Records Check: The Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI) centralizes criminal justice information and provides accurate and timely information and services to local, state, federal, and international law enforcement agencies, the private sector, academia, and other government agencies.
 The subject of an identification record may obtain a copy thereof by submitting a written request to the CIS.
 The request must be accompanied by satisfactory proof of identity (consisting of name, date and place of birth, and a set of roll-inked fingerprint impressions) and a certified check or money order for the $18 processing fee.
 The FBI will not provide copies of arrest records to individuals other than the subject of the record.
 Requests should be directed to FBI CJIS Division, Attn: SCU, Mod.
 D-2, 1000 Custer Hollow Rd., Clarksburg, West Virginia 26306.
 If there is no criminal record, a report reflecting this fact is provided.
 See FBI Identification Record Request.

 Getting Your Fingerprints Taken: U.S. citizens should be able to obtain fingerprint cards from their local police departments.
 U.S. embassies and consulates do not generally provide this service.
 In Bucharest, you may go to the General Police Inspectorate, on 13-15 Sos.
 Stefan cel Mare, the Criminal Records Division (Directia Cazier Judiciar, Tel: 021-316-4975, E-mail: email@example.com) to have your fingerprints taken.
 A fingerprinting card may be obtained from the Embassy.
 You may also download the fingerprint form from CJIS’s website: Standard Fingerprint Form.